mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 That said, if you dig a bit deeper you'll see that sending one chunk at a time does introduce a small trade-off, and that is that it adds a delay of RTT between chunk n being received and the send starting for chunk n+1 from the receiver's point of view.

 This trade-off is totally acceptable for the occasional sending of large chunks like data sent once on client connect, but it's definitely _not_ acceptable for data sent 10 or 20 times per-second like snapshots.
-So remember, this system is useful for large, infrequently sent blocks of data, and not for time critical data.
-Use the system in the [previous article](/post/packet_fragmentation_and_reassembly.html) for those.
+So remember, this system is useful for large, infrequently sent blocks of data, not for time critical data.

 ## Packet Structure